agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 # Protocol Notes [^1]

 -   The longer spin times should always be used unless there is an extreme exception.
+-   Preference is to use the 45Ti rotor unless the entire BALF sample can fit into a single SW 41Ti tube (<11 mL).

 -   This protocol is suitable for serum, BALF, and most other biological fluids.

 -   If used in medium, FCS must be exosome free.
 FCS can be replaced with insulin-transferrin-sodium-selenite supplement or BSA (1% w/v) if desired (Thery2002).
 It preferred that the exosomes be ultracentrifuged out of the media.

--   Threads of ultracentrifuge buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.
+-   Threads of ultracentrifuge swing buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.
 An extremely thin layer should be applied.
 You should not see grease when done with applicaiton.

 -   Must refrigerate SW 41Ti rotor buckets at 4 degrees C prior to running.